 At JRC, the festivals of Selichot, Rosh Hashanah, and Yom Kippur are a powerful evocation of memory and visceral feelings as we hear our rabbis’ teachings; allow ourselves a 10 day spiritual retreat in community and reflect on the past year; and experience the beauty of feeling our social justice values tangibly woven into thousand year old liturgy for contemporary times.*

 Aside from our worship services, many of our members appreciate the other, nontraditional pathways JRC offers into this spiritual experience of the Days of Awe.
-We gather on the shore of Lake Michigan for a short Tashlich service on the first day of Rosh Hashanah, carrying birdseed and crumbs and frozen corn to represent the things we want to leave behind from the previous year.
-We offer Yom Kippur afternoon discussions, meditation, and an hour of live contemplative music.
+We gather on the shore of Lake Michigan for a short Tashlich service on the first day of Rosh Hashanah, carrying birdseed and stones and frozen corn to represent the things we want to leave behind from the previous year.
+We offer Yom Kippur afternoon discussions, meditation, and contemplative music.

 One of the most important elements of our High Holiday experiences for our members is connecting with one another.
 As we gather in “our church,” JRC members look forward to seeing friends and fellow members and learning from one another.
 Casual lobby conversations and opportunities for connection are for many as important as the liturgy.
 Our human community and our spiritual community join together to mark the new year.